-A parent company is a root level company.
+A parent company is a root-level company.
 You can create as many parent companies as you wish.
-Parent companies may have many child or sub companies.
-Child companies may also have sub companies.
+Parent companies may have many children or sub-companies.
+Child companies may also have sub-companies.
 There are no restrictions on the number of levels of child companies you can create.

 Having created your companies, you can now begin to manage and monitor devices.
-To manage a device you must first claim it to your company.
-See Claim my device
+To control a device, you must first claim it to your company.
+See Claim my device (opens new window)

 Having claimed your device, you will now be able to configure and monitor it.

-The System Administrator is the administrator for the platform.
-In addition to the normal permissions, the Sysadmin can also Register and Delete devices and also claim device to any company.
+The System Administrator is the administrator of the platform.
+In addition to the standard permissions, the Sysadmin can also Register and Delete devices and claim devices to any company.

-Contact your Sysadmin if you have any issues that cannot be resolved by your company administrator.
+Contact your Sysadmin if you have any issues that your company administrator cannot resolve.